Skip to main content

 What you’ll do

-Define the categories of equipment you run — Tri-Axle, Belly Dump, End Dump, Tractor-Trailer, etc. Capacity and unit of measure (UoM — tons, cubic yards, loads) live on the type, not the truck.
+Define the categories of equipment you run — Tri-Axle, Belly Dump, End Dump, Tractor-Trailer, etc. Capacity and unit of measure (UoM — tons, cubic yards, loads) is applied to the type, not the truck.

 Before you start